All Episodes

 The best way to explain this.

-If it mattered that much to me that I ran for president to try to save the country, to try to put my ideas into action nationally.
+If it mattered that much to me that I ran for president to try to save the country, to try to put my ideas into action nationally, somebody comes along, and I guarantee you Obama's not going to remain silent.

 I am here to tell you that whoever the next president is, Republican or Democrat, that does one thing to Obamacare or anything else that he holds dear, he's going to be out there calling whoever he likes in the media that day, and they're going to make him the lead story in the nightly news saying Barack Obama is warning the United States of what the new president is doing.

-Which only makes sense if your heart and soul's in it, if you really believe it.
+He's not going to sit by and let somebody undo this, which only makes sense if your heart and soul's in it, if you really believe it.

-So I this making a pledge not to criticize your predecessor when your predecessor has admitted that his objective was to transform this country and turn it into something it was never founded to be.
+So I, this, making a pledge not to criticize your predecessor when your predecessor has admitted that his objective was to transform this country and turn it into something it was never founded to be.

-Somehow that means you're polite and well mannered and you're going to be executing Proper presidential decorum?
+Somehow that means you're polite and well-mannered and you're going to be executing proper presidential decorum?

 At what point do the ideas matter?

-At what point does your core belief and your principles matter, and at what point do they not?
+At what point does your core belief and your principles matter?

 Well, Russia just isn't done.